Rosuvastatin-induced thrombocytopenia

 2. Gemfibrozil: Gemfibrozil is a medication used to lower triglyceride levels.
 When taken with rosuvastatin, it can increase the risk of muscle breakdown and kidney damage.
 It is important to monitor kidney function while taking these medications together.

-See also Rosuvastatin problems
+See also Rosuvastatin actavis 10 mg side effects

 3. Warfarin: Warfarin is a blood thinner commonly used to prevent blood clots.
 When taken with rosuvastatin, it can increase the risk of bleeding.
 It is important to monitor blood clotting times while taking these medications together.